wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-identify-entry-points/includes/describe-ransomware-specialties.md

 ## Growth of ransomware families

 A family is typically any group of related entities, and ransomware is no different.
 In this case, a ransomware family is created when several different types of ransomware share some or all of an earlier successful ransomware version but have been adapted or modified to meet a specific need.
-In 2021, three ransomware families accounted for over 55 percent of all cyberattacks detected.
-The increased use of ransomware families has one benefit.
-It makes them easier to detect, which can help to limit the damage from, or help prevent, an attack.
+In 2021, three ransomware families accounted for over 55% of all cyberattacks detected.
+The increased use of ransomware families has one benefit: families make ransomware easier to detect, which can help to limit the damage from, or help prevent, an attack.

 By the end of 2021, the top ransomware families were: